 All assigned homework will relate to the development and completion of in-class making and appraising tasks.
-It is important students maintain a consistent effort in the subject and that they seek assistance when required.
 Please note this subject may require some commitment to preparation for major exhibitions outside of regular school hours.

 Undertaking this course of study will enable a smooth transition to Visual Art in Years 11 and 12.